WHAS-TV: News operation

 In the late 1970s, WHAS-TV displaced long-dominant WAVE-TV in the local news ratings and became the highest-rated news station in Louisville.
 It held the lead through the early 21st century, often by a wide margin.
 While it still leads WAVE and WLKY in most timeslots, its dominance is not nearly as absolute as it once was.
-In recent years, it has lost the lead in the 11:00 p.m. slot to WLKY.
+In recent years, it has lost the lead in the 11 p.m. slot to WLKY.
 During the May 2006 ratings period, WHAS-TV placed fourth at 11 p.m. (behind syndicated reruns of Sex and the City on Fox affiliate WDRB (channel 41)); however by May 2007, it had regained the runner-up spot behind WLKY.

 On January 2, 2006, WHAS-TV began producing a 10 p.m. newscast for then-WB affiliate WBKI-TV (channel 34, later a CW affiliate) through a news share agreement.
 On August 24, 2009, WHAS-TV became the second station in the Louisville market (after WAVE) to begin broadcasting its local newscasts in a widescreen picture format.
 Unlike WAVE (and eventually WDRB), WHAS-TV produces its newscasts in 16:9 standard definition.
 The WBKI-TV broadcast was presented in 4:3 standard definition as that station did not have a modernized master control facility to allow the program to be transmitted in native widescreen.
-WHAS-TV's news share agreement with WBKI-TV (and effectively, the 10:00 p.m. newscast) ended on October 26, 2012, the result of a shared services agreement that was formed between Block Communications, which owns WDRB and MyNetworkTV affiliate WMYO (channel 58), and WBKI-TV owner LM Communications, LLC (the program was replaced by syndicated programming, with WDRB subsequently producing a half-hour 7:00 p.m. for WBKI-TV).
+WHAS-TV's news share agreement with WBKI-TV ended on October 26, 2012, the result of a shared services agreement that was formed between Block Communications, which owns WDRB and then-MyNetworkTV affiliate WMYO (channel 58), and WBKI-TV owner LM Communications, LLC (the 10 p.m. newscast was replaced by syndicated programming, with WDRB subsequently producing a half-hour 7 p.m. newscast for WBKI-TV).

 On July 2, 2014, WHAS-TV changed over to Gannett's USA Today-inspired standard graphics design, requiring local cable and pay-TV providers to display the station in widescreen full-time on standard definition sets with the AFD#10 code.
 It also discontinued use of the Frank Gari-composed "Newschannel" theme package, which the station had used in various forms since 1991, switching to Gannett's standard "This is Home" package, also produced by Gari.